edith2k1/static-ip/README.md

     sudo nano /etc/netplan/00-installer-config.yaml

 Step 2.
-Copy this code
+Copy this to the file

     # This is the network config written by 'subiquity'
     network: